Coretta Scott King

 Civil Rights Activist

-Working side-by-side with her husband throughout the 1950s and '60s, Coretta took part in the Montgomery Bus Boycott of 1955, journeyed to Ghana to mark that nation's independence in 1957, traveled to India on a pilgrimage in 1959 and worked to pass the 1964 Civil Rights Act, among other civil-rights-related work.
+Working side by side with her husband throughout the 1950s and '60s, Coretta took part in the Montgomery Bus Boycott of 1955, journeyed to Ghana to mark that nation's independence in 1957, traveled to India on a pilgrimage in 1959 and worked to pass the 1964 Civil Rights Act, among other endeavors.

 Though best known for working alongside her husband, Coretta established a distinguished career in activism in her own right.
 Among many roles, she worked as a public mediator and as a liaison to peace and justice organizations.

-Following her husband's assassination, Coretta continued their work.
-She founded the Martin Luther King Jr. Center for Nonviolent Social Change, based in Atlanta, Georgia, serving as the center's president and chief executive officer from its inception.
-In 1980, a 23-acre site around Martin Luther King Jr.'s birthplace was designated for use by the King Center.
-The following year, a museum complex was dedicated on the site.
+In the aftermath of her husband's assassination, Coretta founded the Martin Luther King Jr. Center for Nonviolent Social Change, serving as the center's president and chief executive officer from its inception.
+After spurring the formation of what became the Martin Luther King Jr. National Historic Site, around his birthplace in Atlanta, she dedicated the new King Center complex on its grounds in 1981.

-In 1995, Coretta passed the reins of the King Center over to her son, Dexter, but she remained in the public eye for several years thereafter, until her death in 2006.
-She wrote regular articles on social issues and published a syndicated column, and was also a regular commentator on CNN (beginning in 1980).
-In 1997, she called for a retrial for her husband's alleged assassin, James Earl Ray (Ray died in prison before the trial could be effected, on April 23, 1998).
+Coretta passed the reins of the King Center over to her son Dexter in 1995, but remained in the public eye.
+In 1997, she called for a retrial for her husband's alleged assassin, James Earl Ray, though Ray died in prison the following year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!